facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 ## Evaluate Black-Box Robustness:

-We provide a command line option to produce predictions for an image directory:
+We provide a command line option to produce predictions for an image directory, e.g.:
 ```
-python main.py --eval-directory /path/to/image/directory --load /path/to/model_checkpoint \
+python main.py --eval-directory /path/to/image/directory --prediction-file predictions.txt \
-  [--architecture-flags]
+	--load X101-DenseDenoise.npz -d 101 --arch ResNeXtDenoiseAll
 ```

 This will produce a file "predictions.txt" which contains the filename and predicted label for each image found in the directory.
 You can use this to evaluate its black-box robustness.

+Our CAAD2018 submission is equivalent to the above command.

 ## Train: